 What if the guarantor already has a home loan?

 That’s okay, as long as they have sufficient equity they can still secure a guarantee on their property using a second mortgage.

 The total debt secured on the guarantors’ property cannot go over 80% of the value of their property.

 For example, if your guarantor had a home loan with $150,000 owing and they needed to give a limited guarantee of $125,000.
 The total debt secured on their property would be $275,000.
 To keep the LVR (Loan to Value Ratio) at 80% their property must be worth $345,000 or more.

 What if my parents are retired?

-Some lenders can accept guarantees from people who are retired, pensioners or self funded retirees over the age 65 years as long as they obtain legal advice.
+Some lenders can accept guarantees from people who are retired, pensioners or self-funded retirees over the age of 65 years as long as they obtain legal advice.

 When can I release the guarantor?